 Non-banking finance companies (NBFCs) typically extend personal loans as revolving lines of credit via online apps.

-However, the question is whether a revolving line of credit is an alternative to a card or a virtual card and if so, are there regulatory issues with NBFCs providing personal revolving lines of credit?
+However, the question is whether a revolving line of credit is an alternative to a credit card or a virtual card, and if so, are there regulatory issues with NBFCs providing personal revolving lines of credit?

-Let’s delve deeper into what is a line of credit.
+Let’s delve deeper to find out what a line of credit is.

 Wondering about revolving line of credit meaning?
 Here’s your answer.

-A revolving line of credit can be used repeatedly as long as the borrower repays the borrowed amount and does not go over the maximum limit.
+A revolving line of credit can be used repeatedly as long as the borrower repays the borrowed amount and does not exceed the maximum limit.
 The parameters for determining the limit may be the borrower's creditworthiness, the ratio of assets to liabilities, income, etc.

 The most common examples of revolving credit are certain types of credit cards and home equity lines of credit.
 Revolving lines of credit play a major role in determining your credit score.